chrisport/go-lang-detector/README.md

 The text sample should be bigger then 200kb and can be "dirty" (special chars, lists, etc.), but the language should not change for long parts.

-Altermatively Analyze can be used and the resulting language can added using AddLanguage method:
+Alternatively Analyze can be used and the resulting language can added using AddLanguage method:

 ``` go
     text_sample := GetTextFromFile("samples/polish.txt")